rmeyerth/slop-site/blog/2023-01-27-release/index.md

 released.
 There have been numerous fixes and changes since the last version.
 I will list a few of them below:
 ### Variables
-Referencing variable tags i.e. `{?myVariable}` have now been replaced with their regular name equivalents `myVariable`.
+Referencing variable tags i.e. `{?myVariable}` has now been replaced with their regular name equivalents e.g. `myVariable`.
 As such, you can now perform assignments and references using the same tag:
 ```java
 > myVariable = 12
 Result: 12